That's My Desire

 "That's My Desire" is a 1931 popular song with music by Helmy Kresa and lyrics by Carroll Loveday.

 The highest-charting version of the song was recorded by the Sammy Kaye orchestra in 1946, although a version of the song recorded by Frankie Laine has become better known over the years, being one of Laine's best-known recordings.
 It has been recorded by many other singers, including a number of doo-wop groups.

+In 1998, the 1946 recording by Frankie Laine was inducted into the Grammy Hall of Fame.

 Charted hit versions

 The recording by the Sammy Kaye orchestra was released by RCA Victor Records as catalog number 20-2251, with the flip side "Red Silk Stockings and Green Perfume".
 It first reached the Billboard Best Seller chart on June 13, 1947 and lasted 17 weeks on the chart, peaking at No. 2.

 The recording by Frankie Laine was recorded on August 27, 1946, with Mannie Klein's Orchestra, and released by Mercury Records as catalog number 5007, with the flip side "By the River Sainte Marie".
-It reached the Billboard Best Seller chart on June 27, 1947 and lasted four weeks on the chart, peaking at No. 4.
-It was Laine's first chart hit.
-Despite the higher chart position of the Kaye version, the Laine version is the widely reported million-seller.
+Laine's first chart hit, the release first appeared on the Billboard Best Seller chart on June 27, 1947 and lasted four weeks on the chart, peaking at No. 4.
 The Laine version also appeared on Billboard′s Most- Played Juke Box Race Records chart, peaking at No. 4.
+Despite the higher chart position of the Kaye version, the Laine version is the widely reported million-seller, and in 1998, Laine's 1946 recording was inducted into the Grammy Hall of Fame.

 The recording by Hadda Brooks on the smaller Modern Records label also peaked at No. 4 on the R&B chart in 1947.

+Martha Tilton recorded March 1947, released by Capitol Records as catalog number 395, with the flip side "I Wonder, I Wonder").
+The single reached No. 10 in June 1947 and remained there for 9 weeks.

 The Hollies' version, recorded in Abbey Road studios 1 March 1965 appeared on the group's third LP.
 In South Africa and Rhodesia it was released as a single, and went to No. 1 in both countries in 1967.